-Who are afraid of snakes in nature.
+Who are snakes afraid of in nature?
 Who eats snakes from animals and birds (photo)?
-Are there white snakes
+Are there white snakes?

 Enemies of snakes significantly reduce their population.
 What animals eat snakes You will find out in this article.